About the program

 LIFE

-The LIFE program is an EU financial instrument aimed exclusively at environmental protection and climate action.
-The program is designed for 2021-2027 with a total budget of €5.4 billion.
-For 2022, the European Commission has announced 34 tenders worth €598 million.
+The LIFE Programme is an EU financial instrument aimed exclusively at environmental protection and climate action.
+The Programme is designed for 2021-2027 with a total budget of €5.4 billion.

 life